haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

-So the explanation of Vim feature is over for now, lets look at how to setup the Vim to get all those above feature, make Vim ready to extend with new plugins.
+So the explanation of Vim feature is over for now, lets look at how to setup the Vim to get all those above features, make Vim ready to extend with new plugins.

 Back to `Topics`_